 For the Variable value, copy the full Python application path, then use semicolon (as highlighted in yellow below), and finally copy the Python Scripts path.

-This is how my Variable value would look like:
+This is how my Variable value looks like:

 Press ‘OK’ and you would then see your new Python Path under the ‘User variables’ section.
 Don’t forget to press ‘OK’ again so that the changes will get implemented.